 Drug Crimes Defense Lawyer in Fort Worth, Arlington, Grapevine, Keller, and Southlake, TX

 If you are accused of a drug crime in Texas, then contact an experienced criminal defense attorney at the Law Offices of Richard C. McConathy to discuss your case.
 We can help you understand how problems with the way the drugs were seized can lead to the suppression of the evidence.
 Also, learn more about how local law enforcement officers use confidential informants and undercover sting operations to make a drug crime arrest.

-During the free consultation to discuss your drug case pending in Fort Worth or Tarrant County, our attorneys can help you understand important defenses that can be used in your case.
+During a consultation to discuss your drug case pending in Fort Worth or Tarrant County, our attorneys can help you understand important defenses that can be used in your case.
 Call (817) 422-5350 today to discuss your case.

 Deferred Prosecution Program in Tarrant County for Drug Crimes

 Some drug crimes are eligible for deferred prosecution.
 These programs are expensive and difficult for a person not interested in seeking drug treatment and counseling.
 Talk with a criminal defense attorney about the pros and cons of entering the deferred prosecution program in Fort Worth and Tarrant County, TX.

 The drug offenses eligible for DPP under Track B include:

 - Possession of controlled substance (PG1), under 1 gram – (SJF)

 - Possession of marihuana 2-4 ounces, drug-free zone – (SJF)